As Bahamas Turn To Recovery, U.S. Worries About China Stepping In To Help

 José Cárdenas, who served in the National Security Council under George W. Bush and regularly speaks with Trump administration officials, called the situation complicated.

 It's very likely that the Chinese will have some role in the reconstruction of the Bahamas and the United States does not want to be critical of any foreign government offering aid to the Bahamas.
 But he said the concerns are real.
-What's important, he said, is that the United States continue it campaign speaking to the broader region that the Chinese presence isn't "all sweetness and light."
+What's important, he said, is that the United States continue its campaign speaking to the broader region that the Chinese presence isn't "all sweetness and light."

 "The temptation is so great to take advantage of Chinese largesse," he said.
-"But to the peoples of the hemisphere, the United States ought to be very clear in a public diplomacy campaign that that the Chinese government largesse comes with a lot of baggage.
-It comes with a lot of strings attached and it has implications for democratic institutions and rule of law."
+"But to the peoples of the hemisphere, the United States ought to be very clear in a public diplomacy campaign that the Chinese government largesse comes with a lot of baggage.
+It comes with a lot of strings attached, and it has implications for democratic institutions and rule of law."